The Purpose of Wudu (Ablution)

 By: A. Muhammad

-This is the ablution decreed in the Quran.
-It consists of four simple steps:
+The Ablution prescribed by God in the Quran consists of four simple steps:

 1- Wash the face